 |Soil pH||Well-drained, moist|

 Lemon trees are particularly sensitive to cold weather conditions.
-The trees really need a warm and sheltered position to thrive.
-If you live in a region where frost arrives in the winter, you should grow your Eureka lemon tree in a suitably-sized container that can be overwintered indoors.
+The trees need a warm and sheltered position to thrive.

-Access to plenty of sunlight is a must for Eureka lemon trees.
-Ideally, at least ten hours a day.
+Access to plenty of sunlight is a must for eureka lemon trees—ideally, at least 10 hours a day.
 Although they can cope in a partial shade location, they won't produce an abundant harvest, and their growth rate will slow significantly.

-You'll need a well-drained soil for your Eureka lemon tree.
-Preferably it'll be loamy or sandy, and they thrive in acidic conditions.
+You'll need well-drained soil for your Eureka lemon tree, preferably loamy or sandy soil.
+They thrive in acidic conditions.

 Eureka lemon trees are more water-hungry than the Lisbon variety.
 Ensuring the soil is kept consistently moist is recommended.
 In the summer, you may need to water the tree every day.